japila-books/apache-spark-internals/docs/tools/spark-submit.md

 === [[deploy-mode]] Deploy Mode -- `--deploy-mode` command-line option

-You use spark-submit's `--deploy-mode` command-line option to specify the link:spark-deploy-mode.adoc[deploy mode] for a Spark application.
+You use spark-submit's `--deploy-mode` command-line option to specify the spark-deploy-mode.md[deploy mode] for a Spark application.

 === [[environment-variables]] Environment Variables